SharedSignals June 2024

 • method

-• Receiver-Supplied, the specific delivery method to be used.
+• Receiver-Supplied, REQUIRED.
+The specific delivery method to be used.
 This can be any one of "urn:ietf:rfc:8935" (push) or "urn:ietf:rfc:8936" (poll), but not both.

 • endpoint_url

-• The location at which the push or poll delivery will take place.
+• REQUIRED.
+The location at which the push or poll delivery will take place.
 If the method value is "urn:ietf:rfc:8935" (push), then this value MUST be supplied by the Receiver.
 If the method value is "urn:ietf:rfc:8936" (poll), then this value MUST be supplied by the Transmitter.

 min_verification_interval

-• Transmitter-Supplied, An integer indicating the minimum amount of time in seconds that must pass in between verification requests.
+• Transmitter-Supplied, OPTIONAL.
+An integer indicating the minimum amount of time in seconds that must pass in between verification requests.
 If an Event Receiver submits verification requests more frequently than this, the Event Transmitter MAY respond with a 429 status code.
 An Event Transmitter SHOULD NOT respond with a 429 status code if an Event Receiver is not exceeding this frequency.

 description